Happy International Women's Day. This is for Pat, Beth, Katy and all of the strong women who keep on keepin' on.

 “I’m going to kill you, bitch.”

-He burst out of the shadows, never hesitated; lunged at Deputy Karen Sorenson before she could fully dismount the sheriff’s department bike she rode to patrol her beat.
-The struggle was personal, instantaneous, and vicious – a strong, determined man’s stale-alcohol grunts, insane eyes that burned in unrestrained fury, and a hand that clawed desperately for her duty weapon while his other savaged her.
-Her initial reaction – disbelief – soon gave way to an overpowering anger that the man would put his hands on her.
+He burst out of the shadows, never hesitated; lunged at Deputy Karen Sorenson before she could fully dismount the Sheriff’s Office bike she rode to patrol her beat.
+The struggle was personal, instantaneous, vicious – a strong, determined man’s stale-alcohol grunts, insane eyes that burned in unrestrained fury, and a hand that clawed desperately for her duty weapon while his other savaged her.
+Her initial reaction – disbelief – soon gave way to an overpowering anger that someone would put their hands on her.

 “You’re gonna die,” the man screamed, his meaty paw around the butt of her pistol.

-Now and then, snippets of this harsh memory intermingled with the soft, balmy Gulf breeze that blew strands of long blonde hair into her eyes.
-The images were still vivid enough, sometimes, that a tingle started at the back of her neck and press her shoulder blades together.
+Now and then, snippets of this harsh memory intermingled with the soft, balmy Gulf breeze that blew strands of her long blonde hair across her face.
+The images were still vivid enough, sometimes, that a tingle started at the back of her neck and caused her shoulder blades to press together.

-She'd reacted as she was taught, tying up her attacker’s arms and driving her knee into him once, twice…half a dozen times, until he vomited all over her and let go.
+She had reacted to the attack just as she was taught, tying up her assailant’s arms and driving her knee into him once, twice…half a dozen times, until he vomited all over her and let go.
 She threw him to the ground and handcuffed him before she called for paramedics.
 For both of them.

 Her eye still had a bit of black and yellow beneath it, hidden under her sun glasses.
 At least it was open again.
-Her attacker laid in the hospital, guarded by grim sheriff’s deputies, his surgically-repaired internal injuries healing slowly.
+The arrestee laid in the hospital, guarded by grim sheriff’s deputies, his surgically-repaired internal injuries healing slowly.

-It wasn't the first time she’d fought for her life, or injured someone who had assaulted her.
-That fact only helped her to understand the healing process, not avoid it.
+It hadn’t been the first time she’d fought for her life, or injured someone who had attacked her.
+That fact only helped her to understand the healing process, not to avoid it.
 The emotions of the event would linger, but eventually dissipate into nothing.
 She would ultimately extinguish the residual feelings of fear, anger and invasion, of battling a man, alone, who was intent on murdering her.
 Only cold recollections would remain.

 But, the injuries she had sustained paled in comparison to the cruel wound of a peer, passed on innocently by a friend.
 Women cops let people get too close – that was the locker room talk from one of her male colleagues.
 Chicks didn’t realize the danger they were in until it was upon them.
 They are soft-skill oriented, talking and reasoning with people.
 Guys played contact sports – guys knew when it was game on.